Michael Hancock slams Denver school board as "dysfunctional" and "immature"

 Hancock has sparred publicly in recent weeks with Denver Public Schools Board Vice President Auon'tai Anderson over the issue of school resource officers in Denver schools.
 Anderson in 2020 led a push to remove SROs from Denver schools.
 The board recently reversed that position after the shooting of two administrators at East High School.

-"I'm disappointed that the mayor is criticizing the duly elected school board without having any conversations about how we can work together," Anderson told The Denver Gazette in a phone interview Wednesday.
-Anderson was speaking on behalf of himself and not the Denver Public School board.
+"I'm disappointed that the mayor is criticizing the duly elected school board without having any conversations about how we can work together," Anderson told The Denver Gazette in a phone interview Wednesday, speaking on behalf of himself and not the Denver Public School board.

-Anderson pointed to successes achieved under the current board as evidence that it is a functioning board — dyslexia screenings for 21,000 students, raising the minimum wage higher than the city's current minimum wage, "doing our part to make sure we're not over policing," and adding new protections for trans and nonbinary students.
+Anderson cited what he described as successes achieved under the current board as evidence that it is a functioning board — dyslexia screenings for 21,000 students, raising the minimum wage higher than the city's current minimum wage, "doing our part to make sure we're not over policing," and adding new protections for trans and nonbinary students.

 Hancock told Connell he openly disagreed at the time with the 2020 decision to pull SROs from Denver schools.